 If it was a purchase, can you verify that the down payment was actually paid?

-If it was a refinance or equity loan and not part of a purchase transaction, there are more questions to ask:
+If it was a refinance or equity loan and not part of a purchase transaction, one may consider asking:

 “As with many things in life, getting in is easier than getting out.”